-"Advances in cancer treatment are providing better outcomes for patients allowing them to live longer, " said Stephen Mazer, blood cancer nurse navigator at Methodist Healthcare, a Sarah Cannon partner in San Antonio, Texas.
+"Advances in cancer treatment are providing better outcomes for patients allowing them to live longer," said Stephen Mazer, blood cancer nurse navigator at Sarah Cannon Cancer Institute at Methodist Healthcare in San Antonio, Texas.
 "It is important for survivors to follow healthy guidelines even after completing cancer treatment.
 Survivors can be at a higher risk for a second type of cancer related to previous cancer treatments and have a higher risk of developing cardiac disease, diabetes and osteoporosis.
 By maintaining a healthy lifestyle and following survivorship guidelines, survivors can minimize these risks and live a healthier and happier life."

 Here are 7 helpful tips for blood cancer survivorship:

 - Visit your doctor regularly, even when you feel healthy.
 You will probably have follow-up exams every 3-6 months following treatment depending on the stage of your cancer.

 - Talk to your doctor about any the psychological side effects that you may experience, including depression.
 It may be helpful to schedule an appointment with a therapist.

 - Some survivors experience problems with their thinking and memory – often referred to as "chemo brain" – following treatment.
 Try doing word puzzles or math games on a daily basis to keep your mind fresh.

 - Stay active!
 An active lifestyle does not have to be high-impact; instead, opt for a walk around the neighborhood once a day.